-Officials: At least 3 injured in shooting at Colorado high school
+Officials: At least 4 students, including shooter, injured in shooting at Colorado high school

 Latest Weather Blog

-Officials: At least 3 injured in shooting at Colorado high school
+Officials: At least 4 students, including shooter, injured in shooting at Colorado high school

-Three people were injured, including at least two students, after a shooting unfolded at a high school in Evergreen, Colorado, on Wednesday, the Jefferson County Fire Department said.
+At least four students were injured after a shooting at a high school in Evergreen, Colorado, on Wednesday afternoon, according to the Jefferson County Sheriff's Office.

 The sheriff's office confirmed to ABC News that students from Evergreen High School were on their way to the hospital.
-Officials received the first report of a shooting at the school at approximately 12:24 p.m. local time, according to the sheriff's office.
+Officials said they received the first report of a shooting at the school at approximately 12:24 p.m. local time.

+The suspect was engaged and neutralized, according to law enforcement officials.
+Officials are sweeping the campus, but the school is no longer in a lockdown.

+"This is the scariest thing you'd think could ever happen" said sheriff's office spokesperson Jacki Kelley.

-The three patients are in critical condition and are being transported to St. Anthony Hospital, a hospital spokesperson confirmed to ABC News.
+Three students are in critical condition and were being taken to St. Anthony Hospital, a hospital spokesperson confirmed to ABC News.
+A fourth student was also transported, but with an unknown injury.

+Investigators believe the shooter is among the injured students.
+Kelley said she did not know how the suspect sustained their injuries but said she did not believe law enforcement fired any rounds.

+Kelley said she could not provide any other details about the suspected shooter, including the suspect's age or gender.

 Trending News

+"I don't know if our suspect is even old enough to drive," Kelley said.

+She said authorities were seeking a warrant for the student's home and locker.

-The Bureau of Alcohol, Tobacco, Firearms and Explosives is also responding to the scene.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives also responded to the scene.

+FBI Director Kash Patel said the FBI is "aware on the tragic situation unfolding near Denver," with officials providing "full support of local authorities to ensure everyone's safety."

+After the shooting, hundreds of police officers wereon the scene searching each room on campus, according to law enforcement.

 More News